 In a demonstrator project a demonstrator is developed using a documented web-based application based on a technology that the TP currently has at his/her disposal.
-The development is carried out in close cooperation with the user different research questions from linguistics and humanities research will be preferred over less generic or completely idiosyncratic functionality.
+The development is carried out in close cooperation with the user

+The project proposal must contain a detailed description of the targeted functionality, including input and output specifications, and how it can contribute to addressing the user's research questions.
+More generic functionality, i.e. functionality that can serve multiple different research questions from linguistics and humanities research will be preferred over less generic or completely idiosyncratic functionality.
 See below for additional criteria related to the functionality that will be used to rank proposals.
 Since a demonstrator project is short in duration and is relatively small, this functionality must already be available to the TP, though perhaps not in the form of a web-based application, and it perhaps only operates on data formats other than the ones listed in the CLARIN standards.
 The project proposal should contain a detailed description of the functionality in its current state, the targeted web-based application and its components, and a plan to achieve this.
 The application includes a web-based user interface that takes care of user interactions and method invocations to the core component.
 An Application Programming Interface (API) to the core component must be provided and documented.
 The TP must have the rights to make the targeted core component as well as the web-application available on a CLARIN server running at a dedicated centre.